zohra009/tweet-shortener-dumbo-web-080618/README.md

 ```

-<a href='https://learn.co/lessons/tweet-shortener' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/tweet-shortener' title='Manipulating Strings and Hashes: Tweet Shortener'>Manipulating Strings and Hashes: Tweet Shortener</a> on Learn.co and start learning to code for free.</p>